-But this post isn’t about Simple, even though they do have an intriguing offering (Look for a review of Simple sometime in the future!).
+But this post isn’t about Simple, even though they do have an intriguing offering (Read the review of Simple here!).
 This post is more about something that I saw when I was looking at the Simple FAQ page, a quick line at the bottom of the article that got my attention because I knew I had seen it elsewhere.

 Banking Services provided by The Bancorp Bank.
 The Bancorp Bank, Member FDIC.